vitruv-tools/.github/profile/README.md

 [_Dependability of Software-intensive Systems group (DSiS)_](http://dsis.kastel.kit.edu/) at the _Karlsruhe Institute of Technology (KIT)_.

 ## Usage

-A bunch of information on what Vitruv is and how it can be used can be found in the [GitHub wiki](http://vitruv.tools).

 In short, Vitruv is realized as a set of Eclipse plug-ins.
 It depends on the _Eclipse Modeling Framework (EMF)_ as the modelling environment, on _Xtext_ for language development (in particular the languages for specifying how consistency is preserved), and _Xtend_ and _Java_ for code.
 It can be installed in Eclipse via our [nightly update site](http://vitruv.tools/updatesite/nightly/aggregated).
 A wiki page provides [detailed instructions for using or extending Vitruv](https://github.com/vitruv-tools/Vitruv/wiki/Getting-Started).